birdietiger/publicspaces-webexteams/README.md

 #The Cisco Webex Teams Space ID (roomId) that users can join to get support [optional]
 #WEBEXTEAMS_SUPPORT_SPACE_ID=

+#Restrict the user domains the bot will respond to and add to spaces.
+If set, disables "internal" setting in spaces [optional]
+#PERMIT_DOMAINS=

+#Set description used for website listing and messaging help [optional]
+#DESCRIPTION=

 #Allows users of website to request support via email [optional]
 #SUPPORT_EMAIL=